ArbazHamidBamboowala/Financial-Analysis/README.md

+This Project is a sample of my work where I had wokred on a project to analyze Bank Data using Tableau.

 I developed this Financial Dashboard using Tableau, utilizing a sample dataset from a bank spanning from 2011 to 2022.
 This dataset includes all customer complaints filed during this period, categorized by state.